Blue Goat CyberBlue Goat CyberSMMedical Device Cybersecurity

 Published June 3, 2026

 The FDA's February 3, 2026 premarket cybersecurity guidance expects fuzz testing as part of the security testing required under Section 524B, scoped to the device's threat model and architecture views, with documented methodology, coverage, findings, and tester qualifications.
 Generic fuzzers (raw AFL++ against a TCP port, off-the-shelf BLE fuzzers, internet-of-things scanners) almost never satisfy that bar on a medical device because the protocols are stateful, framed, checksummed, and negotiated.
-A defensible fuzz program builds a harness per protocol: HL7 v2 over MLLP, DICOM with association negotiation, BLE ATT/GATT under MTU constraints, MQTT with TLS and persistent sessions, CoAP with block-wise transfer, and proprietary binary protocols reconstructed from pcaps and firmware.
-AI accelerates grammar synthesis, seed corpus expansion, and crash triage, but it does not replace the human-authored stateful orchestration, the hardware-in-the-loop setup, or the named tester signing the report.
+A defensible fuzz program builds a use per protocol: HL7 v2 over MLLP, DICOM with association negotiation, BLE ATT/GATT under MTU constraints, MQTT with TLS and persistent sessions, CoAP with block-wise transfer, and proprietary binary protocols reconstructed from pcaps and firmware.

 What the FDA actually expects for fuzz testing evidence

-- Methodology - the fuzzing approach (mutation, generation, coverage-guided, protocol-aware), the harness, the seed corpus, and the runtime environment.
+• Methodology - the fuzzing approach (mutation, generation, coverage-guided, protocol-aware), the use, the seed corpus, and the runtime environment.

 Why generic fuzzers fail on medical protocols